Ever wondered how to make sugar-coated pecans?

 Looking for more seasonal content?
 I recently wrote up these ideas for being an amazing mum and wife this Christmas – and some of them might surprise you!
 Be sure to have a read.

-And if you’re not already following me on Pinterest, get in on my Family Christmas Ideas board – tons of amazing ideas for celebrating and enjoying the silly season with your family!
+If you’re not already following me on Pinterest, get in on my Family Christmas Ideas board – tons of amazing ideas for celebrating and enjoying the silly season with your family!